Newborn baby latched soon after birth

 Later on

 Mothers often say it takes a few weeks for breastfeeding to feel totally comfortable and natural, even if they have breastfed before.
-And as your baby grows in length and weight you’ll need to adjust how you support him.
-However you sit or lie, try to keep his whole front firmly against yours in a position that encourages him to extend his neck and sink his chin and lower lip firmly into your breast as he latches.
-Relax back a little and let your body support more of his weight.
-His bottom can rest on your hip or be pulled in against you with your elbow.
+And as your baby grows in length and weight you’ll need to adjust how you support them.
+However you sit or lie, try to keep their whole front firmly against yours in a position that encourages them to extend their neck and sink their chin and lower lip firmly into your breast as they latch.
+Relax back a little and let your body support more of their weight.
+You baby’s bottom can rest on your hip or be pulled in against you with your elbow.

 CHINS